 |

-Poetry for the Leader Inside You: A Search and Rescue Mission for the Heart and Soul, by Dale Biron
+Dale Biron – Poetry for the Leader Inside You: A Search and Rescue Mission for the Heart and Soul

 Dale Biron uses poetry as a path for soul retrieval.
 Over the past 25 years, he has coached an extraordinary number of successful leaders and teams, fulfilling his mission to support clients in both their work and personal lives.
 Using bold, powerful language, he is transforming how timeless narratives unleash the imagination, and touch the heart and soul.
 Amazon